jimmyhmiller/PlayGround/writings/programming/meander-term-rewriting.md

 ;; => :y
 ```

 Here is the most simple rewrite rule imaginable.
 If we are given `:x` we turn it into `:y`.
-In term rewriting the data we are matching on is often called the `left-hand-side` and the data we return is called the `right-hand-side`.
+In term rewriting the pattern we are using to match is often called the `left-hand-side` and the data we return is called the `right-hand-side`.
 So `:x` is our left-hand-side and `:y` is our right-hand-side.
 The data we pass in to transform is called the reducible-expression (or `redex` for short).

-Admittiedly, this seems almost useless and it really is with this simplisitic example, but let's take it slow and build it up.
+Admittiedly, this seems almost useless, and it really is with this overly simplisitic example.
+But let's take it slow and build it up.

 ```clojure
 (def rewrite-some-keywords